albandri-alhareth/akked-main/README.md

 - Notifications.
 - Labels.
 - Interactive illustrations.
-- Text displayed inside visual elements.
-- Video titles and surrounding video content.

-Directional icons, arrows, and chevrons are also adjusted to match the selected reading direction.

-## Typography

-The Arabic interface uses `IBM Plex Sans Arabic` as the primary font.

-The Arabic fallback fonts are:

-- `Noto Kufi Arabic`
-- `Tajawal`
-- `-apple-system`
-- `sans-serif`

-The English interface uses `Inter` as the primary font for user-interface elements, forms, buttons, tables, and body text.

-The English fallback fonts are:

-- `-apple-system`
-- `BlinkMacSystemFont`
-- `Segoe UI`
-- `Roboto`
+- Video-related text.
-- `sans-serif`
+- Directional icons.

-`Cormorant Garamond` may be used for selected English display headings and academic titles.
-It is not used for buttons, form inputs, tables, captions, or long paragraphs.

-Decorative and cursive fonts are not used for functional interface elements.
-The base text size is `15px` with a line height of `1.65`.
-Captions and secondary labels remain between `12.5px` and `13px` with sufficient font weight for readability.

 ## Accessibility

-The interface was designed with WCAG 2.1 accessibility guidance in mind.
+The interface was designed with accessibility guidance in mind.

 The accessibility considerations include:

-- Strong contrast between text and backgrounds.
+- Clear contrast between text and backgrounds.
-- Readable typography on desktop and mobile screens.
+- Readable typography.
-- Primary interactive touch targets with a minimum height of `44px`.
+- Mobile-friendly interactive controls.
-- Visible focus outlines for keyboard navigation.
+- Visible focus states for keyboard navigation.
-- Correct document direction for Arabic and English.
+- Correct page direction for Arabic and English.
-- Mirrored directional icons when the interface direction changes.
+- Mirrored directional icons when the language changes.
 - Clear labels for buttons and form fields.
-- Responsive spacing across different screen sizes.
+- Responsive spacing on different screen sizes.
-- Interface elements that remain usable without relying only on color.

-The primary interface colors include:

-- Deep purple: `#5A1854`
-- Light application background: `#F8F9FD`
-- Primary body text: `#1A1D2E`
-- Secondary slate text: `#475569`
-- Emerald protection and success states: `#0D825B`
-- Dark-theme surface: `#181B26`
-- Dark-theme text: `#F3F4F8`

 ## Responsive Design

-Akked is designed to work on mobile phones, tablets, laptops, and desktop computers.
+Akked is designed to work on:

+- Mobile phones.
+- Tablets.
+- Laptops.
+- Desktop computers.

 The responsive interface includes:

-- Flexible layouts that adapt to different screen widths.
+- Flexible page layouts.
 - Mobile-friendly buttons and form controls.
 - Navigation suitable for small and large screens.
-- Images and videos that remain within their containers.
+- Images and videos that remain inside their containers.
 - Readable content without horizontal scrolling.
-- Stacked sections on mobile devices.
+- Stacked content on smaller screens.
-- Wider multi-column layouts on laptop and desktop screens.
+- Wider layouts on laptop and desktop screens.
-- Consistent spacing and visual hierarchy across screen sizes.

 ## System Requirements

-The demonstration version requires:
+The local demonstration requires:

 - A modern web browser.
 - JavaScript enabled.
 - Python 3 for running a local development server.

-The current demonstration does not require a database or back-end server.
+The current demonstration does not require a database or production back-end server.

 ## Running the Project Locally

-After downloading or cloning the repository, open a terminal and move to the project directory:
+Open a terminal and move to the project directory:

 ```bash
 cd akked
 ```

-Start a local server on port `8000`:
+Start the local server:

 ```bash
 python3 -m http.server 8000
 ```

-Then open the following address in your browser:
+Open the following address in a browser:

 ```text
 http://localhost:8000